Putting your best foot forward on LinkedIn?

 Standing close enough to another person that their hair, shoulder, or cheek can be seen in your photo?
 Busted!

-Cropping yourself out of a party shot, family photo, or other group picture implies that you’re uploading any available shot to LinkedIn.
+If you’re cropping yourself out of a party shot, family photo, or any other group picture, it can look like you’re putting minimal effort into LinkedIn.

-However, employers might assume you’ll take the same off-the-cuff approach to your career.
+Some employers might also assume you’ll take the same off-the-cuff approach to your career.
 Get past your reluctance to have your photo taken by asking a friend to take some flattering shots or by visiting a pro.

 (Note: even a businesslike “selfie” is preferable to cropping yourself out of the family reunion.)